DonGuillotine/django-crypto-portfolio/README.md

 --------

 -   The homepage shows the 24-hour price and percentage change of the top 10 ranked cryptocurrencies
--   It also displays the 24-hour price and percentage change of the currencies in the user's portfolio
+-   It also displays the 24-hour price and percentage change of the currencies

 Installation
 ------------